wormhole-foundation/wormhole-scaffolding/docs/01_hello_world.md

 ### Registering Foreign Emitters

-`registerEmitter` and `register_emitter` are owner-only methods, meaning that only the owner of the contract (EVM contract deployer, payer of Solana `initialize` instruction) can invoke these methods.
+`registerEmitter` is an owner-only methods, meaning that only the owner of the contract (EVM contract deployer, payer of Solana `initialize` instruction) can invoke these methods.